arthurboss/arthurboss/README.md

 A minimalist fullstack chord viewer for beginner and hobbyist guitarists.
 Designed for distraction-free practice, powered by smart scraping and a clean monorepo.

+### 🔬 Curious & Experimental
+On the side, experimenting with [WebAssembly](https://webassembly.org/) and the fresh [WebGPU API](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API)—diving into low-level performance and modern browser graphics.

 ### 🧬 Ethos

 🧠 Dev Mindset

-🧪 Early adopter enthusiast — from  Windows Insider builds to Copilot
+🧪 Early adopter enthusiast — from Windows Insider builds, AI tools to WASM and modern browser APIs.

 🧼 Obsessed with clean UX and maintainable architecture